 - c.
 Advise Communications to request a Crime Scene investigator to respond, if deemed necessary. - d.
 Secure the firearm and leave it unaltered until a Crime Scene investigator arrives to document the weapon's condition.
 An exception would be a semi-auto that could be de-cocked for safety. - e.
 Review the agency member(s) Use of Defensive Tactics/K-9 Report Form and submit the original copy to Professional Standards, via chain of command, along with a copy of the Incident Report. - f.
 Review the agency member's report for completeness and accuracy and submit it to the Bureau Commander, via chain of command, along with copy of the Incident Report. - g.
 File a report of the incident in the Commander's Report. - 3.
-Watch Commander Will: - a.
-Respond to all weapons discharges. - b.
+Watch Commander Will: - Respond to all weapons discharges. - b.
 Immediately notify the involved deputy's Division Commander or designee. - c.
 Notify Communications to make a tape of the incident. - S. All Other Incidents Where Firearm is Discharged (Except Killing of Animals) In all other incidents where agency members discharge a firearm, they will: - 1.
 Re-holster the weapon. - 2.
 Immediately notify the appropriate emergency services, if necessary. - 3.
 Immediately notify their respective supervisor. - 4.
 Secure the scene and summon sufficient backup personnel. - 5.
 Obtain the names and addresses of all civilian witnesses, if any, and the names of other agency members present or involved, their rank, division, and duty assignment. - 6.
 Prepare a Use of Defensive Tactics/K-9 Report Form.
 Only Part 1 of the Use of Defensive Tactics/K-9 Report will be completed. - 7.
 Immediate Supervisors Will: - a.
 Respond to the scene immediately. - b.
 Immediately notify the Watch Commander. - c.
 Request the on-duty or on-call Major Case Shooting Team to respond to the scene of the incident. - d.
 Request Professional Standards supervisor or representative respond to the scene of the incident. - e.
 Review the agency member(s) Use of Defensive Tactics/K-9 Report Form and submit the original copy to Professional Standards, via chain of command, along with a copy of the Incident Report. - f.
 Request personnel assigned to the Forensics Squad to respond to the scene of the incident.
-Crime Scene investigator will take custody of the firearm for processing and provide the deputy with a replacement weapon.

-g.
-File a report of the incident in the Commander's Report.

-8. Watch Commander Will:
+Crime Scene investigator will take custody of the firearm for processing and provide the deputy with a replacement weapon. - g.
+File a report of the incident in the Commander's Report. - 8.
+Watch Commander Will: - a.

-- a.
 Notify the involved deputy's Division Commander or designee, who will make the appropriate administrative assignment for the deputy. - b.
 Ensure the deputy's immediate supervisor has carried out all responsibilities. - c.
-Immediately notify the on-call Public Information Officer, who will coordinate with the Shooting Team.
+Immediately notify the on-call Public Information Officer, who will coordinate with the Shooting Team. - Division Commander will; - a.
+Ensure the employee(s) are evaluated by the agency Staff Psychologist or designee prior to releasing the employee(s) back to full duty.